Drizzle Studio vs Prisma Studio vs DbGate

 }

-✅ Create, update, delete with referential integrity warnings
+- Create, update, and delete records with referential integrity warnings before deleting related records

 Prisma Studio's Relationship Advantage